 - Teach them how things work.

-- Listen attentively to what they are saying and show them that you are interested in learning more.
+- Listen attentively to what they say and show them you are interested in learning more.

 - Dance, sing, and role play.